DP Compress: a Model Compression Scheme for Generating Efficient Deep Potential Models: Results and Discussion

-We list the parameters utilized in the calculations.
-For Cu, H${}_2$O, and Al-Cu-Mg, the cutoff radii $r_c$ (number of neighbors $N_{cut}$) are chosen to be 8.0~\AA~(512), 6.0~\AA~(144), and 9.0~\AA~(1800), respectively.
-The size of the {\it fitting nets} are set to ($240, 240,240$), while the sizes of the {\it embedding nets} are ($32,64,128$) for Cu and H${}_2$O systems and ($25,50,100$) for Al-Cu-Mg systems.
-More details of these models and training data can be found in Refs.~\cite{Jia2020GB,zhang2020dpgen,distasio2014jcp,jiang2021accurate}.
-We suggest that using double precision and a tabulation step of 0.01 or smaller for the DP Compress scheme.
+We list the parameters utilized in the calculations. \MC{For Cu~\cite{zhang2020dpgen,Jia2020GB}, H${}_2$O~\cite{zhang2021phase}, and Al-Cu-Mg~\cite{jiang2021accurate}}, the cutoff radii $r_c$ (number of neighbors $N_{cut}$) are chosen to be 8.0~\AA~(512), 6.0~\AA~(144), and 9.0~\AA~(1800), respectively. \MC{The cutoff radii are the same as those reported in the corresponding original publications.} The size of the {\it fitting nets} are set to ($240, 240,240$), while the sizes of the {\it embedding nets} are ($32,64,128$) for Cu and H${}_2$O systems and ($25,50,100$) for Al-Cu-Mg systems.
+More details of these models and training data can be found in \MC{the Supporting Information}.
 While using the above protocol for the following tests, we also study the influences of different setups on the final results, including the type of precision, the length of the tabulation step, as well as the network structure.
-All of the calculations are performed with the LAMMPS package~\cite{plimpton1995fast} that has an interface with DeePMD-kit.
+All of the calculations are performed with the LAMMPS package~\cite{thompson2022lammps} that has an interface with DeePMD-kit.